henry2004y/VisAnaJulia/README.md

 Pkg.add(PackageSpec(url="https://github.com/henry2004y/SWMF", rev="master"))
 Pkg.add(PackageSpec(url="https://github.com/henry2004y/VisAnaJulia", rev="master"))
 ```
-Currently Julia does not have a clear way of letting one unregistered package depending on another unregistered package without first add the other package.
+Currently Julia does not have a clear way of letting one unregistered package depend on another unregistered package without first add the other package.
 See the [issue](https://github.com/JuliaLang/Pkg.jl/issues/492) for details.
 This can be fixed once I register the [SWMF.jl](https://github.com/henry2004y/SWMF.jl) package.

 ## Usage
 ```